Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Conclusions Future Work

-This paper introduced the \gls{wab} architecture as a promising enabler for wireless backhaul networks and an effective approach to exploit FR2 communications.
-We presented the first \gls{wab} testbed, addressing the current lack of experimental validation and providing a foundation for further research.
-The proposed framework, based on commercial hardware and open-source software, demonstrated through real-world measurements the advantages of relay-based systems.
-The \gls{wab} architecture’s use of standard 5G interfaces, flexibility, and multi-band capability make it a compelling solution for next-generation networks.
-Future work will focus on extending the topology, improving interference and resource management, and integrating additional backhaul technologies to enhance scalability and performance.
+This paper introduced \gls{wab} as a promising enabler for mobile base stations and flexible wireless backhaul, as well as an effective approach for exploiting FR2 communications.
+We presented a \gls{wab} testbed that addresses the current lack of experimental validation in the literature and provides a practical foundation for further research.

+Through an extensive experimental campaign conducted in both mobile and \gls{o2i} scenarios, the proposed framework, based on commercial hardware and open-source software, demonstrated the feasibility and benefits of multi-band \gls{wab} operation.
+In particular, the combination of FR1 access and FR2 backhaul proved effective in extending coverage and improving reliability under mobility and challenging propagation conditions.
+The use of standard 5G interfaces, together with the flexibility and multi-technology backhaul support of the \gls{wab} architecture, makes it a compelling solution for vehicular and next-generation wireless networks.

+We are currently working on extending the proposed testbed to better assess backhaul handover, improve interference and resource management strategies, and integrate additional backhaul technologies to further enhance scalability and performance.